IBM/api-samples/apiclient.md

 ## Calls with body parameters

-Body parameters are entered in the command line the same way as query parameters, `--<param_name>="<param_value>"`, except you must specify the content type of the body you are sending with the `--content_type TYPE` argument.
+Body parameters are entered in the command line the same way as query parameters, `--<param_name>="<param_value>"`, except you must specify the content type of the body you are sending with the `--content_type TYPE` or `--request_format TYPE` argument.
 For example, to bulkload data to an existing set of element type ALN named `exampleset`:

     python apiclient.py --api /referencedata/sets/bulkLoad/exampleset
         --method POST --content_type="application/json"
         --params data="['value1','value2','value3']"

-The `--request_format` argument needs to be specified or the body will be sent as a query parameter, and the API call will fail.
+The `--request_format` or `--content_type` argument needs to be specified or the body will be sent as a query parameter, and the API call will fail.

 ## Miscellaneous command line arguments